 - Log in to the EMR console and click a cluster ID/name on the Cluster List page to go to the cluster details page.

-- Select Cluster Resource > Resource Management > Scale Out on the cluster details page and select the type of nodes to be added (core, task, or router), optional services, scale-out quantity, etc. as needed.
+- On the cluster details page, select Cluster Resource > Resource Management > Scale Out and select the type of nodes to be added (core, task, or router), billing mode, optional services, scale-out quantity, etc. as needed.

-- Current Specification: it is the default specification.
+- Current specification: the default specification.

 - You can set the default specification for scale-out by clicking Set Node Specification.

 - The default node specification is used for scale-out.
 You can adjust it by clicking Set Node Specification.

 - For ClickHouse cluster scale-out, you can add an even number of nodes in a high-availability (HA) instance, and unlimited nodes in a non-HA instance.
 You can choose an existing cluster or a new one for the nodes to be added.

 There will be no data in the newly added nodes after a ClickHouse cluster is scaled out.
 You need to manually migrate data to achieve data balance and improve the utilization of cluster resources.
 Please migrate data instantly after the cluster scale-out is completed successfully.